Lucien E. Blackwell West Philadelphia Regional Library

 11:00 A.M.

-Join us every Friday for lap time with stories, songs, rhymes, and bounces!
+Join us for Preschool storytime every Monday!
+Enjoy stories, rhythms, and songs.
 Stay after storytime for playgroup.
-This program is for babies and their caregivers.
+This program is intended for ages 2 to 5 and their caregivers.
 Siblings are welcome.
-Read, Baby, Read is made possible by a generous grant from the William Penn Foundation.

 About